Key takeaways:

 Fairness opinions are a fact of life in transactions involving public companies.
 There is a consensus that the fairness opinion is a powerful tool in protecting boards of directors from liability related to a transaction.
 For a public company, a board of directors’ careful consideration of an independent fairness opinion can be the strongest protection against accusations of, and liability for, fiduciary failure.
+An independent fairness opinion can reinforce fiduciary decision-making and strengthen legal risk mitigation for boards.
 But why does your privately held company need a fairness opinion?

 Companies, both publicly traded and privately held, routinely depend on key advisors to help avoid and manage risk.
 Public companies have always understood that the engagement of independent advisors is necessary and prudent.
 Private company owners with controlling interests have historically not found it necessary to hire outside financial advisors to provide fairness opinions on proposed transactions.
 These days, though, given the ever-increasing litigiousness of the legal profession and society itself, privately held companies are increasingly willing to accept the cost of a fairness opinion as “insurance” to help protect against potential deal-related litigation.